What is OCC?

 The Exchanges and Markets We Serve

-OCC's participant exchanges include: BATS Exchange, Inc., BOX Options Exchange LLC, C2 Options Exchange, Inc., Chicago Board Options Exchange, Inc., International Securities Exchange, LLC, Miami International Securities Exchange, LLC, NASDAQ OMX BX, Inc., NASDAQ OMX PHLX, LLC, NASDAQ Stock Market, LLC, NYSE MKT, LLC, and NYSE Arca, Inc. Our clearing members serve both professional traders and public customers and comprise approximately 120 of the largest U.S. broker-dealers, futures commission merchants and non-U.S. securities firms.
+OCC's participant exchanges include: BATS Exchange, Inc., BOX Options Exchange LLC, C2 Options Exchange, Inc., Chicago Board Options Exchange, Inc., International Securities Exchange, LLC, Miami International Securities Exchange, LLC, NASDAQ OMX BX, Inc., NASDAQ OMX PHLX, LLC, NASDAQ Stock Market, LLC, NYSE MKT, LLC, NYSE Arca, Inc., and Topaz Exchange, LLC.
+Our clearing members serve both professional traders and public customers and comprise approximately 120 of the largest U.S. broker-dealers, futures commission merchants and non-U.S. securities firms.
 OCC's goal is to service clearing members and the exchanges through an operating plan that emphasizes timely, reliable and cost-efficient clearing operations.

 OCC also serves other markets, including those trading commodity futures, commodity options, and security futures.
 We clear futures contracts traded on CBOE Futures Exchange, LLC, ELX Futures, LP, NASDAQ OMX Futures Exchange, Inc., and NYSE Liffe US, LLC, as well as security futures contracts traded on OneChicago, LLC and options on futures contracts traded at NYSE Liffe US, LLC.
 In addition, OCC provides central counterparty services for two securities lending market structures, OCC's OTC Stock Loan Program and Automated Equity Finance Markets, Inc. (AQS), an automated marketplace for securities lending and borrowing.